Medical simulation: Medical simulation centre design and operations

-Debriefing & Education in Medical Simulation
+Debriefing and education in medical simulation

 The origins of debriefing can be traced back to the military, whereby upon return from a mission or war game exercise, participants were asked to gather as a group and recount what had happened.
 These gatherings had the primary intention of developing new strategies to use in future encounters; these gatherings also provided a learning opportunity for other members of the team who were not present at the events being debriefed.

 In the field of psychology, debriefing is used in the processing of traumatic events.
 Here, the emphasis is on the narrative; in a facilitator-led environment, participants reconstruct what happened and review facts, share reactions, and develop a shared meaning of the events.
 The aim is to reduce stress, accelerate normal recovery, and assist in both the cognitive and emotional processing of the experience.

 In all instances, debriefing is the process by which people who have gone through an experience are intentionally and thoughtfully led through a discussion of that experience.
-Debriefing in simulation is a critical component of learning in simulation and is necessary to facilitate change “on an individual and systematic level”.
+Debriefing in simulation is a critical component of learning in simulation and is necessary to facilitate change "on an individual and systematic level".
 It draws from the above-mentioned forms of debriefing, but the emphasis here is on education.
-Debriefing in education can be described as a “facilitator-led participant discussion of events, reflection, and assimilation of activities into [participants’] cognitions [which] produce long-lasting learning”.
-More specific descriptions of debriefing can be found, such as the following in relation to debriefing in healthcare simulations, described by Cheng et al. (2014): “...a discussion between two or more individuals in which aspects of a performance are explored and analysed with the aim of gaining insights that impact the quality of future clinical practice”.
-Or another regarding debriefing in gaming, by Steinwachs (1992), “…a time to reflect on and discover together what happened during game play and what it all means."
+Debriefing in education can be described as a "facilitator-led participant discussion of events, reflection, and assimilation of activities into [participants'] cognitions [which] produce long-lasting learning".
+More specific descriptions of debriefing can be found, such as the following in relation to debriefing in healthcare simulations, described by Cheng et al. (2014): "...a discussion between two or more individuals in which aspects of a performance are explored and analysed with the aim of gaining insights that impact the quality of future clinical practice".
+Or another regarding debriefing in gaming, by Steinwachs (1992), "...a time to reflect on and discover together what happened during game play and what it all means."